Southern California Railway Museum

 The Southern California Railway Museum (SCRM, reporting mark OERX), formerly known as the Orange Empire Railway Museum, is a railroad museum in Perris, California, United States.
 It was founded in 1956 at Griffith Park in Los Angeles before moving to the former Pinacate Station as the "Orange Empire Trolley Museum" in 1958.
 It was renamed "Orange Empire Railway Museum" in 1975 after merging with a museum then known as the California Southern Railroad Museum, and adopted its current name in 2019.
-The museum also operates a heritage railroad on the museum grounds.
+The museum also operates a heritage railroad on the museum grounds and on a right of way into downtown Perris.

 Background

 The collection focuses on Southern California's railroad history.
 It houses the largest collection of Pacific Electric Railway rolling stock in the world, much of it rescued from scrapyards after the discontinuation of their passenger operations in 1961.